 Check their experience

-Some tradesmen are dedicated specialists, who focus on a particular element of flooring, such as installing wood floors.
-Others tradesman will do a range of flooring - including carpeting, wood floors, laminate flooring, vinyl flooring, or even tiling.
+Some tradespeople are dedicated specialists, who focus on a particular element of flooring, such as installing wood floors.
+Others tradesperson will do a range of flooring - including carpeting, wood floors, laminate flooring, vinyl flooring, or even tiling.
 There are also general builders and handymen who will be able to do some flooring jobs, such as lay carpets or vinyl.

 As with any job, hiring someone who has specific knowledge of your project is ideal.
 A dedicated floor fitter will be the person best suited for a flooring job, and will be better placed to deal with any issues and answer any questions you have.